drjonesy/AdriansCafeSPA/README.md

-= Adrian's Cafe
+# Adrian's Cafe
-== Prototype SPA using ES6, ESLint, Babel, and Gulp
+### Prototype SPA using ES6, ESLint, Babel, and Gulp

-=== Following packages requried to test out software
+### This project uses npm (node) and gulp to transpile
 - Node JS
 - Gulp

-==== For further setup assistance
+## Get it up and Running
-- Read: Environment_Setup.txt
+- Read: Environment_Setup.txt -- You will not need to do everything in this file.
+- Once Node and Gulp are installed: in your Terminal (aka.
+Command line): Type > Gulp
+- The ES6 should transpile to the dist folder.
+- Open the dist folder and clik on the index.html file